hivdb/sierra/README.md

 Sierra and start an HTTP server with Docker.
 See [HIVdb Deployment][deployment] for more instructions.

-## Development

-### TODO list

 ## Donation

-If you find NucAmino useful and wish to donate to the HIVDB team, you can do so through [Stanford Make a Gift][donation] form.
+If you find Sierra useful and wish to donate to the HIVDB team, you can do so through [Stanford Make a Gift][donation] form.
 Your contribution will be greatly appreciated.